sawleen/stocks_analysis/readme.md

 <hr>

 <h4> How to use </h4>
 1. User can update "stocks_map.csv" in the data folder to add in the stock names of interest, as well as the stock symbols.
-Sector can be left blank as this will be updated automatically.
+Sector can be left blank as this will be updated automatically. <br>
 2. User can run directly from the terminal, for example, by running the following lines:

 - cd Documents/Leen/Python/stock_analysis